FIDUCEO/FCDR_HIRS/README.md

 Development code for HIRS FCDR uncertainties.

-Upon installation with pip, all the Python-based dependencies should be installed automatically.
+Upon installation with pip, all the Python-based dependencies should be installed automatically, except that in some cases you may need the latest master.
+Not everything is in conda sa you may have to install some things from git.
+FCDRTools needs to be installed from git master branch, possibly typhon too.  pyatmlab is on pypi but not on conda.
 In addition, you will need:

 - HIRS L1B data in NOAA format, obtainable from the NOAA CLASS archive.
 - spectral response functions that come with RTTOV